-In this section I briefly present the code implementation of specific tasks that aid my research projects with their respective link to my GitHub repository.
+In this section I briefly present comments and in some cases the code about the implementation of specific tasks that aid my research projects,

 In this project, we redesigned the discharge worksheets that physicians provide patients after surgery.
 The desing principal objective is to